-- Cover fragile plants, herbs, and vegetables with a waterproof cover, and make sure it’s positioned so that the water will drain away from your plants.
+- Cover fragile plants, herbs, and vegetables with a waterproof cover.
+Make sure you position it so that the water will drain away from your plants.

 - Give your compost a turn and mix the damp upper layers of compost with the drier layers underneath to keep it moist.

-- Check your vegetable roots to make sure none of them are exposed after soil erosion.
+- Check your vegetable roots to make sure none of them have become exposed after soil erosion.
 If they are, add soil or compost to stop them from drying out.

-- Check your pots and planters aren’t flooded.
-Cover them if need be, especially if more rain is forecast.
+- Check your pots and planters haven’t flooded.
+Consider covering them, if there is rain is forecast.

 - Deal with slugs and snails.
 They love moist conditions, as you’ll notice when they come out in droves following a bout of rain.
 You can buy chemical baits, repellents, and sprays, but if you want to go the natural route, there are a number of things that gardeners swear do the job, including putting them in salty water, spraying them with a mixture of vinegar and water, and positioning anything made from copper near the area you want to repel them from.
 Copper apparently gives them slight electric shocks and they don’t like it!

 The rain is not all doom and gloom

 A moderate amount of rain is great for your garden, and it makes some jobs that much easier including:

 Pulling up weeds